As of May 1, 2026, the East Gate to Yellowstone is open for the season. Learn More.

 Uncommon Grounds

-Located on Bent Street in downtown Powell, Uncommon Grounds is a friendly local coffee shop that is great for those early mornings.
-Linger with a coffee or grab a delicious cup to go, you’ll be glad you did.
+Located on Bent Street in downtown Powell, Uncommon Grounds is a friendly coffee shop for early mornings, quick cups, or a slower break between stops.

 Skyline Café